gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support version ranges in parent elements

-Gradle now supports version ranges in parent elements of a POM, which was introduced by [Maven 3.2.2](https://maven.apache.org/docs/3.2.2/release-notes.html):
+When resolving an external dependency from Maven repository, Gradle now supports version ranges in a `parent` element of a POM, which was introduced by [Maven 3.2.2](https://maven.apache.org/docs/3.2.2/release-notes.html).

-> Parent elements can now use bounded ranges in the version specification.
-You can now consistently use ranges for all intra-project dependencies, of which parents are a special case but still considered a dependency of projects that inherit from them.
 The following is now permissible:

     <project>
       <modelVersion>4.0.0</modelVersion>